 In this section

-Thank you for your cooperation.
-We do understand how important it is for patients to remain connected with their family, friends and carers when they come into hospital and we will do everything we can to support patients while also reducing the risk of transmission of coronavirus.
+We do understand how important it is for patients to remain connected with their family, friends and carers when they come into hospital and we continually review our visiting guidance so that when it is safe to relax visiting restrictions we do so.